 Blank samples are collected and analyzed to ensure that environmental samples have not been contaminated in the overall data-collection process.
 The blank solution used to develop specific types of blank samples is a solution that is free of the analytes of interest.
 Any measured value signal in a blank sample for an analyte (a specific component measured in a chemical analysis) that was absent in the blank solution is believed to be due to contamination.
 Many types of blank samples are possible; each is designed to segregate a different part of the overall data-collection process.
-The types of blank samples collected in this district are:
+The types of blank samples collected by this USGS Water Science Center are: